 - must be highly focused and feasible. - address the more immediate project outcomes (relevance). - make accurate use of concepts and be sensible and precisely described. - emphasize how aims are to be accomplished (to explore, to explain, to find out, to establish, to test, to investigate etc.).

-In case more than one RO is formulated, the RO's are usually numbered so that each objective reads as an 'individual' statement to convey your intention.
+In case more than one research objective is formulated, the research objectives are usually numbered so that each objective reads as an "individual" statement to convey the intention of the research.